BioGenies/countfitteR/README.md

 # countfitteR

 countfitteR is a web server based on Shiny technology for selecting the most appropriate count distribution in provided data sets.

-The functions of countfitteR can be accessed through our [web server](http://biongram.biotech.uni.wroc.pl/countfitteR/) or via the R console for customized analysis pipelines.
+The functions of countfitteR can also be accessed through our [web server (Broken ATM)](http://biongram.biotech.uni.wroc.pl/countfitteR/) or via the R console for customized analysis pipelines.

 ## Installation